 Precisely how long your blockage will persist depends, not unexpectedly, on what the cause of the blockage is.
 Some blockages subside on their own and rather quickly at that; others might linger and call for medical intervention.

-You shouldn’t allow your blockage to linger for longer than a week, as a rule of thumb, without having it examined.
+You shouldn’t allow your blockage to linger, as a rule of thumb, without having it examined.

 When Does a Blocked Ear Become a Worry?

-You will probably start contemplating the reason for your blockage after around two days.
+You are probably contemplating the reason for your blockage.
 Maybe you’ll examine your activities from the past couple of days: for example, did you get water in your ear somehow?

 You may also think about your health.
 Are you suffering from any symptoms of an ear infection?
 If that’s the scenario, you may want to schedule an appointment.